-#2 Over moisturizing with the wrong moisturizer.
+Winter skin mistake #2: Over-moisturizing with the wrong moisturizer and relying exclusively on moisturizer to hydrate the face.
 When the skin is dry and flaky on your face, applying an extra thick coat of moisturizer will surely take care of this, right?
 Wrong.
-Your skin is like a sponge so apply an extra layer of moisturizer may be wasteful since the can only absorb so much.
-In addition, for blemish-prone skin types, too much moisturizer may cause congestion, bumps and breakouts.
-The solution is to use the right moisturizer with the most effective hydrating ingredients that actually repair the lipid barrier and prevent transepidermal water loss.
+Your skin is like a sponge in that it takes in what it needs and the rest sits on top.
+When you apply an extra layer of moisturizer, this may be wasteful since the skin can only absorb so much.
+As for blemish-prone skin types, too much of the wrong type of moisturizer may cause congestion, bumps, and breakouts so this type of skin has to be especially careful when choosing a formula.
+(This is why everyone should know the difference between dry and dehydrated skin to determine the true needs of your skin.)

+The first solution for all skin types is to use the right moisturizer for your skin type and one that has the most effective hydrating ingredients that actually repair the lipid barrier and prevent transepidermal water loss.
 Some of my favorite moisturizer ingredients for repairing dry, flaky, winter skin are safflower, soybean, sweet almond, carrot, borage and sunflower oils as well as ceramides and linoleic acid.
 Unlike other types of moisturizing ingredients used in skincare formulations, these ingredients will actually correct the lack of oil and lack of hydration deep within your skin and repair your skin’s lipid moisture barrier to make your skin moist, supple and smooth.

 Need expert advice from a licensed esthetician?
 Schedule a virtual consultation to get customized advice in person, over the phone or online via Skype or FaceTime.

-For more expert advice, check out the blog.
+For more expert advice check out the blog.
 Also, sign up for our skin tip e-newsletter, follow Renée Rouleau on Twitter and Instagram and join the discussion on our Facebook page.
 You’ll be your own skin care expert in no time.
-Get the #ReneeRouleauGLOW!
+Get the #ReneeRouleauGlow!